martimy/clab_srl_dcn/telemetry/ecmp_config.md

 /network-instance[name=*]/protocols/ldp/multipath/max-paths
 ```

-Note that there three path that relate to the multipath configuration whose parent path is: `/network-instance[name=*]/protocols/bgp/afi-safi[afi-safi-name=*]/multipath/`
+Note that there are three leaf data elements under the parent `/network-instance[name=*]/protocols/bgp/afi-safi[afi-safi-name=*]/multipath/`

 ## Using `generate` command

-The `generate` command takes the target's YANG models as input and generates the paths required and the configuration payloads needed to update or replace the path using the `set` command.
+The gNMIc `generate` command takes the target's YANG models as input and generates the paths required and the configuration payloads needed to update or replace the data elements using the `set` command.
 The `--file` flag points to the YANG model directory.

 ```
 $ gnmic generate \